DayTimeChunks/google-scholarship/README.md

 ## 08-restaurant-app-v1

 **Responsiveness, Accessibility and Offline-first** Task: Convert a non-functional static web page into a mobile friendly responsive website, with accessibility in mind and employing a *Service Worker* to make it available offline.

+## 09-react-myreads

+**React basics** Task: Convert a static web page into an Application controlled by React JS.